Local Environment Seeders in Laravel

 As you can see, there is a lot going on.

-• models are created for date ranges using CarbonPeriod.
+-models. - models are created for date ranges using

-• a job is executed in the seeder, as we didn't want to re-create the aggregate logic in the seeder.
-(The job is usually queued, here we use dispatch_sync to run it immediately.)1
+. - a job is executed in the seeder, as we didn't want to re-create the aggregate logic in the seeder.
+(The job is usually queued, here we use

 That is it.
 Nothing ground breaking, but I thought I blog about this as I haven't come across the concept in written form before.

-1. As the whole point of having a LocalEnvironmentSeeder is to create a state of your local database that behaves similar to your production environment, I think it's totally fine to dispatch a job within a seeder.
+is to create a state of your local database that behaves similar to your production environment, I think it's totally fine to dispatch a job within a seeder. ↩︎Adding a

-2. Adding a LocalEnvironmentSeeder to a project that existed for a long time can take quite a while.
-Cumulative I think I spent 8 hours to create a first version for a seeder for an app we've maintained for 12 years now.
+to a project that existed for a long time can take quite a while.
+Cumulative I think I spent 8 hours to create a first version for a seeder for an app we've maintained for 12 years now. ↩︎